AriFordsham/GHCWiki/typeable.md

 # Status

-See the ~typeable ticket for tickets.
+See the ~Typeable ticket for tickets.

 ## Goal